Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced

-This architecture concatenates the scene and tactile data together before encoding (Fig. \ref{fig:models} (a)).
-The tactile data is reshaped from $d \in \mathbb{R}^{48}$ to $d \in \mathbb{R}^{64 \times 64 \times 3}$ where the three channels represent the normal, shear x and shear y forces\footnote{Xela sensor is used in this paper with 4 x 4 sensing cells where each cell provides normal, shear x and shear y reading at each taxel.}.
-Although this architecture is simple to implement, the SVG architecture has been shown to predict re-scaled tactile data poorly \cite{mandil2021tac}.
-To enable the processing of the tactile data with a separate, more tactile data-oriented architecture, we also implemented SPOTS, shown below.
+We evaluate these hypotheses using the two proposed architectures (shown in Fig.~\ref{fig:models}~(a)), Stochastic Video and Tactile Generator (\textbf{SVTG}) and Fig.~\ref{fig:models}~(b) Simultaneous Prediction of Optic and Touch Sensations (\textbf{SPOTS}).
+The following sections discuss additional layers and key features of these models developed with this approach. \emph{SVTG:} This architecture concatenates scene and tactile data before encoding, as shown in Fig.~\ref{fig:models} (a).
+The tactile data is reshaped from $\textbf{t} \in \mathbb{R}^{48}$ to $\textbf{t} \in \mathbb{R}^{64 \times 64 \times 3}$, where the three channels represent normal, shear x, and shear y forces\footnote{The Xela sensor used in this paper has 4 x 4 sensing cells, with each cell providing normal, shear x, and shear y readings at each taxel.}.
+Despite its simplicity, the SVG architecture has been found to predict rescaled tactile data poorly \cite{mandil2021tac}.
+To address this, we also implemented the SPOTS architecture, which is described below.